Pinnacle Awards Categories

 Advocacy and Social Marketing Campaign

-Advocacy-based communication programs targeted to multiple audiences that focus on sustainable development and economic, social and environmental issues.
-May include programs where the primary objective is to address and enhance the long-term well-being of specific communities/and or the environment.
-Entries may include economic revitalization projects and cause-related issues in cultural preservation, education, literacy, health, poverty reduction, employment and the environment.
+This category seeks to recognize advocacy-based communication programs that focus on sustainable development and increasing awareness of economic, social and environmental issues.
+Qualifying entries may include programs where the primary objective was to address and enhance the long-term well-being of specific communities or the environment.

 Entries must relate to initiatives that have been carried out by a communications agency/consultant in the two years prior to the regular Award submission deadline for the current year.
 Your submission should consist of no more than 1,000 words and provide an overview of the following criteria: